 Sugar Free Low Carb Lady’s Kisses (Baci di Dama): delectable sandwich cookies.
-0.8g carbs each.
+This delicious keto version has just 0.8g carbs in each.

 One of my favourite patisserie treats have always been Baci di Dama.
 Sweet, nutty, little sandwich bites that just melt in your mouth.
 I missed them dearly after my keto life started.
 But where there’s a will there’s a way.
 Realising that the buttery, nutty flavour couldn’t be that difficult to ketofy, I took the plunge and Sugar Free Low Carb Lady’s Kisses (Baci di Dama) were born.
 Absolutely delicious, moreish, keto-friendly amazeballs!

 Baci di Dama find their origins in the late 1800s or early 1900s.
 Tortona, a town in the north-western region of Piedmont, claims that a resident chef invented the recipe.
 The original recipe used the world-renowned Piedmontese hazelnuts, but an almond version appeared later.
 Baci di Dama are not to be confused with Baci di Alassio, created in the homonymous town, as a variant with chocolate and honey.